 Other potters producing similar wares in the area of Quimper included Porquier, Fouillen, and Kéraluc, with the Porquier "AR" and "PB" marks being the most well-known of these.
 The AR mark references the time when the factory was under the direction of Arthur Porquier, and pieces with this mark were not decorated by the respected Quimper artist Alfred Beau.
 Pieces marked PB were decorated by Beau, and these usually sell for very good sums today.

 There are also a number of other artist's marks that were used in addition to factory marks, and some pieces show the design name as well.

 An interesting side note is that Quimper items ordered for stores such as Macy's or Carson Pirie Scott during the 20th century also carry the store mark in addition to the factory mark.
-These store marks make these pieces less desirable to collectors, according to Warman's.
+These store marks make these pieces less desirable to collectors, even though they are attractive looking, according to Warman's.